Neil W. Levin

 Neil W. Levin is a Professor Emeritus of the Jewish Theological Seminary, and since 1993 has served as the Artistic Director of the Milken Archive of Jewish Music.

-A foremost scholar of Jewish music, Levin has studied the music of the Jewish experience from historical, musical, and ethnological perspectives.
+Levin has studied the music of the Jewish experience from historical, musical, and ethnological perspectives.
 His areas of focus include comparative considerations of eastern and western spheres of Ashkenazi Jewry in terms of their sacred work, secular art, theatrical, and folk music, and the musical creativity and life of American Jewry.
-As a professor of Jewish music on the faculty of the Jewish Theological Seminary of America in New York since 1982, he teaches graduate courses on the history, development, and repertoire of synagogue music, cantorial art, Yiddish and Hebrew folksong, the music of modern Israel, and music of the Jewish-American experience.
+As a professor of Jewish music on the faculty of the Jewish Theological Seminary of America in New York (JTS) since 1982, he has taught graduate courses on the history, development, and repertoire of synagogue music, cantorial art, Yiddish and Hebrew folksong, the music of modern Israel, and music of the Jewish-American experience.
 He has been a lecturer and presenter at university seminars and academic conferences throughout the United States, Europe, and Israel.

 Biography

+Early life and studies

+Levin was born in 1947 and grew up in a musical family in Chicago where he played piano.
+A pupil of Swiss pianist Rudolph Ganz, he won several competitions during his childhood.
+He went to New York to study piano with Adele Marcus at the Juilliard School while studying liberal arts at Columbia University.

+He developed a deep interest in cantorial art and history in the wider context of both synagogue and secular Jewish music studies.
+He also began his exposure to traditional Yeshiva learning.

+After completing his BA degree, he spent a year in Israel, where he immersed himself in Hebrew language, Jewish studies, and Jewish musical investigations in preparation for his graduate academic work; and he also began to engage in field research and oral history collection, which he continued in the US, Canada, and England.
+He completed his Masters degree at Columbia.
+He also studied general Judaica and Jewish music at JTS and earned his doctorate in Jewish music and music history.